sanger-pathogens/Bio-RNASeq/README.md

 REQUIRES
 ========

-The samtools executable must be set in your path as there are direct calls to this program.
+The samtools executable must be set in your path.
 You can get it here:

 https://github.com/samtools

-You will also need to download samtools v0.1.18 and build it in your system.
+You will also need to download samtools v0.1.18 and build it on your system.
 Bio-RNASeq makes use of the Samtools v0.1.18 C API.
-You can get this here:
+You can get it here:

 https://github.com/samtools/samtools/tree/0.1.18

+Once you've downloaded this, on command line prompt, run

+	~$ make

+When make finishes, you will need to set a couple of environment variables

+	export PATH=[path_to]/Bio-RNASeq/bin:$PATH
+	export PERL5LIB=[path_to]/Bio-RNASeq/lib:$PERL5LIB

+Now set the $SAMTOOLS environment variable to point to the directory where you built samtools v0.1.18

+	export SAMTOOLS=[path_to]/samtools_0.1.18/

+Create a directory called - _Inline - wherever you want.
+And set $PERL\_INLINE\_DIRECTORY

+	export PERL_INLINE_DIRECTORY=[path_to]/_Inline

+You can easily put all these export statements into a .sh which you will need to source before you can run Bio-RNASeq.
+As an example, I have created the file

+	bio_rnaseq_environment_setup.sh

+This is what it looks like

+	export PATH=/Users/js21/work/Bio-RNASeq/bin:$PATH
+	export PERL5LIB=/Users/js21/work/Bio-RNASeq/lib:$PERL5LIB
+	export PERL_INLINE_DIRECTORY=/Users/js21/test_RNASeq/_Inline
+	export SAMTOOLS=/Users/js21/work/samtools/

+Whenever I'm running RNA Seq analysis with Bio-RNASeq, I source this bash script

+	~$ source bio_rnaseq_environment_setup.sh

+Now you can run this application in your bash terminal from wherever you are.